Crossroads (British TV series): Carlton era

 In April 2000, Carlton Television (who had bought Central in 1994) announced that they would be reviving Crossroads for the daytime slot on ITV.
 The first revived episode was broadcast on 5 March 2001 with a glossy format, to the surprise of the wider media.
 The revived series was sponsored by washing detergent Surf and was broadcast each weekday at 1.30pm and 5.05pm on ITV, with a Sunday omnibus on ITV2.
 The revived series was also broadcast in Ireland on RTÉ One and in New Zealand on TV One.

 Four characters from the original series returned: Jill Harvey, her daughter Sarah-Jane (Joanne Farrell/Holly Newman), her ex-husband Adam Chance (Tony Adams) and motel cleaner Doris Luke (Kathy Staff).
-Initial reactions were favourable; however, changes in story from the original were puzzling for fans and did not help ratings.
+Initial reactions were favorable; however, changes in story from the original were puzzling for fans and did not help ratings.
 Kathy Staff left in dismay at the show's emphasis on sex, telling ITV Teletext that she felt it was no longer the family-friendly show she had originally been involved with.

 The decision to kill off original character Jill Harvey, who was murdered by Adam Chance three months into the series' revival, proved unpopular with fans of the original show.
 Jane Rossington has said that she did not want to commit herself to another long run in the show, but warned Carlton it would be suicidal to kill Jill.

 Jane Asher appeared in Crossroads as Angel Samson in 2003.

 Episode 137 of the second revived series remains the only episode never to be shown in full on ITV.
-The lunchtime screening on Tuesday 11 September 2001 began at 14:10, but during the advertisement break, the programme was interrupted by ITV News with coverage of the 9/11 attacks in New York City.
+The lunchtime screening on Tuesday 11 September 2001 began at 14:10, but during the advertisement break, the program was interrupted by ITV News with coverage of the 9/11 attacks in New York City.
 A short recap of events in Episode 137 was screened before both the 14:10 and 17:05 showings of Episode 138 on 12 September 2001, and the episode was included in the Omnibus edition that Sunday.